What are your options if your ILR application has been refused?

 Submit a new ILR application

-If the reason for the refusal was something that could be fairly easily rectified, such as an error on the application form or a missing document, you could correct the mistake and reapply straight away.
+If the reason for the refusal is something that could be fairly easily rectified, such as a typo, or an error on the application form, or a missing document, you could make a new application, providing the correct information and documents, and reapply straight away.